RyanHayes-Lab/Orientation/Cluster.md

 `ssh panteater@hpc3.rcic.uci.edu`
 into your terminal.
 Replace `panteater` with your UCI NetID. `hpc3.rcic.uci.edu` is the URL of the cluster.

-The hpc3 people have assembled a useful tutorial on how to use bash and shell scripting
+The hpc3 people have assembled a useful collection of tutorials on how to use bash and shell scripting
 [https://rcic.uci.edu/guides/tutorials.html](https://rcic.uci.edu/guides/tutorials.html)
+You may want to try out several of them, but keep in mind that you will remember what you learn better if you are using it to complete a specific task (such as learning bash in order to set up and run a protein simulation).
+By far the most important tutorial in the previous link is
 [https://swcarpentry.github.io/shell-novice/](https://swcarpentry.github.io/shell-novice/)
-These links are useful to learn and read in their entirety, but you will remember them better if you’re trying to use what you learn for a specific task (such as setting up and running a protein simulation) while you’re doing them.
+If you're not familiar with bash and linux, this shell-novice tutorial as one of the first things you do in the group.
 When I first started my graduate research, I found a bash tutorial and worked on just that for a week straight until I knew the ins and outs of how to use a cluster.
-If you don't know how to use bash and linux, going through these tutorials is one of the first things you should do in the lab.

 ## Lab Resources